News

 0 — Checkout

-Cut directly from the original analog master tapes, through our unique all valve 1965 Ortofon / Lyrec vinyl cutting system in stereo.
+Cut directly from the original dedicated mono analog master tapes, through our unique all valve 1965 Ortofon / Lyrec vinyl cutting system in True Mono*.
 No equalisation, compression or any other processing was added during the cutting process.

 The Electric Recording Company